ytr210001/bookrecommendation_engine/README.md

 ## Usage:

 Explore the notebooks and scripts in this repository to gain insights into the creation of the content-based book recommendation system.
-The documentation provides step-by-step guidance, making it accessible for both beginners and experienced practitioners.

-Feel free to adapt and extend this project to explore other authors or enhance the recommendation system's capabilities.

----

-**Note:** This project is designed for educational and exploratory purposes, offering a hands-on experience in content-based recommendation systems using Charles Darwin's literary works as a case study.